tart-telescope/tart2ms/README.md

     wsclean -name test -size 1280 1280 -scale 0.0275 -niter 0 data.ms

-This will create an image called test-image.fits
+This will create an image called test-image.fits.
+You will need to install wsclean on your system.

 ## Usage